MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 This will tell Azure that we want an nstance of Cognitive Services.

+2 - **add the parameter information for Cognitive Services**

-2 - Next ... in the parameters section of the ARM template, **add the parameter information for Cognitive Services**
+Next ... in the parameters section of the ARM template,.

 ```json
 "csVisionName": {